KoolKevin/SO_M_Learning_repo/XV6/Appunti/Capitolo 1 - Introduzione e generalità/File system.md

     fd = open("/tmp/xyz", O_CREATE|O_RDWR);
     unlink("/tmp/xyz");

 This is an idiomatic (pratica comune ritenuta corretta) way to create a temporary inode with no name that will be __cleaned up when the process closes fd or exits__.
-Siccome il file non ha nome nessun altro che non ha accesso al fd puo accedere al file
+Siccome il file non ha nome, nessun che non abbia accesso al fd puo accedere al file